baphus/bnhsedocumentrequest/README.md

 # Bato National High School E-Document Request System

 A production-ready web application built with Laravel 12 for managing document requests online, featuring OTP verification, request tracking, and an admin dashboard.
+Now deployed on Render with Neon as the database.
+Email notifications are no longer used.

 ## Features

 ### Public Features
-- **Email OTP Verification** - Secure access with one-time passwords
+- **OTP Verification** - Secure access with one-time passwords
 - **Online Document Request** - Multi-step form with digital signature
 - **Request Tracking** - Real-time status updates with activity timeline
-- **Email Notifications** - Automatic updates on status changes

 ### Admin/Registrar Features
 - **Dashboard** - Overview of all requests with statistics